jimimased/multimodal_rag_pipeline/README.md

 # Multimodal RAG Pipeline

 A comprehensive multimodal Retrieval Augmented Generation (RAG) pipeline that can process documents containing text, images, audio, and complex PDF layouts.
-This system extracts, analyzes, and indexes content from multiple modalities to enable enhanced information retrieval and generation Anthropology & Cultural studies.
+This system extracts, analyzes, and indexes content from multiple modalities to a vectorisation model to enable enhanced information retrieval and aesthetic analysis in Anthropology & Cultural studies via LLM.

 ## Features